 — John 10:37-38 NLT

 Father, I thank you for making yourself accessible to me through Jesus.
-I know you are ever near, but Jesus' life on earth somehow makes that even more real and personal to me.
+I know you are ever near, but Jesus' life on earth somehow makes your nearness even more real and personal to me.
 Thank you for loving me so much in Jesus, in whose name I praise and thank you.
 Amen.

 Related Scripture Readings